Think about someone you know. A family member, a friend, a colleague.

 Before building Altar.io, Paolo built Venga – a Social Events Marketplace to enable hosts and participants to come together at amazing events such as themed dinners and retreats.

 Tool Choice: “ The first one has to be Google Workspace.
-Moving from banking, where everything is Excel-based, to the collaborative workflows of the startup ecosystem changed my life.
+Moving from banking, where everything was Excel-based, to the collaborative workflows of the startup ecosystem changed my life.

 The next has got to be my Kindle.
 I take over 60 flights a year, and having my entire library in one, easy to use device is amazing.

 Finally, my notebook.
-I used it to note down ideas for everything from presentations, to spreadsheets, to documents.”
+I use it to note down ideas for everything from presentations, to spreadsheets, to documents.”

 14. Paul O’Brien, CEO & Founder of MediaTech Ventures